 Flavored coffees have been around for centuries, but have gained in popularity since the gourmet coffee boom of the 1990s.
 Over the last few decades, coffees of almost any flavor imaginable have been produced.
 Coffee beans are coated with the compounds of a given flavor to overpower the beans' original coffee taste, extending the shelf life of the coffee in the process.

 Video of the Day

-A 10-oz. serving of french vanilla coffee with no sugar added contains about 20 calories, according to the MyFitnessPal website.
-If you're following a 2,000-calorie diet, this accounts for one percent of the calories you should consume daily.
+A one cup serving of french vanilla coffee with no sugar added contains about five calories, according to LIVESTRONG's food database MyPlate If you're following a 2,000-calorie diet, this accounts for less than half a percent of the calories you should consume daily.

 Many people put milk or sugar in their coffee, including french vanilla coffee, to enhance the taste.
-Adding 1 tbsp. of whole milk can add 9 calories and 1 tsp. of granulated sugar can add 16 calories, according to the U.S. Department of Agriculture National Nutrient Database.
+Adding one tablespoon of whole milk can add nine calories and one teaspoon of granulated sugar can add 16 calories, according to MyPlate.

 The free LIVESTRONG MyPlate calorie tracker app for iPhone and Android has helped millions of people lose weight the healthy way — by getting support from an active community as they track their eating and exercise.
 Consistently a top-rated app, MyPlate offers the latest technology in an easy-to-use tool that includes millions of foods and recipes, 5-minute in-app workouts and a robust support community.